zionspike/ctf-writeup/general-knowledge/web-CORS/kapi-note.md

 Access-Control-Allow-Headers: kapiheader
 ... snipped ...
 ```
-..4.3 from the response web1.php allow HTTP GET, POST, and OPTIONS and allow all custom HTTP headers including allow request with credential.
+...from the response web1.php allow HTTP GET, POST, and OPTIONS and allow all custom HTTP headers including allow request with credential.
 Allowing request with credential means web2.php could request to web1.php by using session cookie authenticated by user previously in the 1st step.
-..4.4 Script on web2.php now can perform HTTP request to web1.php and attach authenticated session in the request.
+...Script on web2.php now can perform HTTP request to web1.php and attach authenticated session in the request.